 BATESVILLE – April 9, 2014 – Applications are now available for the 2014 Citizens Bank Education Initiative, the fourth annual program in which educators in the Batesville School District receive the opportunity to share in $15,000 in grants to fund unique and innovative classroom concepts and projects to make learning interesting and fun.

-Teachers can email Pam Brooks at firstname.lastname@example.org for a grant application.
+Teachers can email Pam Brooks at firstname.lastname@example.org(link sends e-mail) for a grant application.
 This year’s grants will raise to $60,000 the total amount of funds Citizens Bank has contributed to Batesville educators through its Education Initiative.
 The bank has also expanded the concept to assist teachers in the Southside, Midland and Mountain View school districts.

 Last year, the Citizens Bank Education Initiative program awarded eight grants to Batesville area projects that were dominated by plans to improve literacy and learning skills.
 One project – “Create Independence for Future Success,” created by Kristi Cox of West Magnet Elementary School – received $1,000 to foster independence among Kindergarten through 5th grade special needs students to achieve academic success in their current grade level as well as in the future.